blawlor/zoom-r24-bitwig-controller/README.md

 see [this useful guide](https://github.com/outterback/bitwig-controller-tutorial) for tips on how to develop Java-based extensions.
 I recommend using IntelliJ as an IDE.

+## Acknowledgements
+Many of the ideas for this extension were based on reading the code of [Dirk Schiller](https://github.com/dschiller) and by following the YouTube tutorials of [Juergen Mossgraber](https://www.youtube.com/playlist?list=PLqRWeSPiYQ66KBGONBenPv1O3luQCFQR2).

 ## Feedback welcome

 If you have suggestions for improvements either to the code or the functionality, please raise an issue.